-The government does not accept support or endorse any offer of assistance or collaborate with the tobacco industry or through tobacco importers/distributors in the country.
-However, it should be noted that the distributors are also involved in other retail businesses such as food, beverages and cosmetics which provides more avenues of access to the government.
+The government does not accept support,endorse any offer of assistance, or collaborate with the tobacco industry (TI), tobacco importers, or distributors in the country.
+However, it should be noted that the distributors are also involved in other retail businesses such as food, beverages and cosmetics which provides other avenues of access to the government.

-The Tobacco Control Board allocates a representation slot for the business community who may have direct connections to tobacco importers/retailers that could influence policies being made in relation to tobacco control.
+The Tobacco Control Board allocates a representation slot for the business community who may have direct connections to tobacco importers and retailers that could influence policies being made in relation to tobacco control.

-2. Industry CSR activities
+2. INDUSTRY CSR ACTIVITIES

-The government or its officials do not endorse or support forms of partnerships with or participates in so-called corporate social responsibility (CSR) activities organized by the tobacco industry.
+The government and its officials do not endorse or support forms of partnerships with, or participate in, so-called corporate social responsibility (CSR) activities organized by the TI.
 All forms of tobacco sponsorship are prohibited.
 Officials must sign a declaration of interest (DOI) document to ensure there is no conflict of interest.
-It is difficult to verify if "bribes" have been given; there are no reports of tobacco-related cases in the public domain.
-There may be ways to indirectly influence an official, but this cannot be verified.
+It is difficult to verify if "bribes" have been given- there are no reports of tobaccorelated cases in the public domain.
+There may be ways to indirectly influence an official but these cannot be verified.